kristiandupont/kanel/packages/kanel-enum-tables/README.md

 It uses the [Postgraphile](https://www.graphile.org/postgraphile) concept of [enum tables](https://www.graphile.org/postgraphile/enums/#with-enum-tables).

-> Note: @enumName and @enumDescription is not supported at this time.
+> Note: @enumDescription is not supported at this time.

 Assuming you already have Kanel installed, add this with